anthonye2007/vr-software-engineering-post/post.md

 These direct interactions provide a subtle but important advantage over 2D-projected simulations.
 This sense of immersion gives the users unimpeded access to the simulation which allows for quicker turn-around when testing or debugging the simulated software, especially if combined with an in-situ live coding solution like \textsc{RiftSketch}.

+In practical applications, one could extend the concept of live coding and tight feedback loops in order to create customized programming environments.
+VR programming environments could allow the user to take advantage of the malleability and expanse of virtual worlds.
+For example, a user could live code a widget that indicates some statistic of the code they are currently editing, such as the cyclomatic complexity, test coverage or test result.
+The widget would update itself as the user typed, not unlike existing code feedback tools such as NCrunch \footnote{NCrunch automated concurrent testing tool: http://www.ncrunch.net/}, and they could position the widget in their virtual periphery.

 // TODO - relate to comet